 In June 2016 one of my best friends had a bit of a juicy win at Bingo.
-With her winnings she very generously paid for three of us to go for a girly city-break in Milan.
-Italy is by far my favourite country, so of course I jumped at the chance of being able to go.
-And as a bonus, Milan is only a two hour flight away.
+With her winnings, she very generously paid for three of us to go for a girly city-break in Milan.
+Italy is my favourite country to visit, so of course, I jumped at the chance of being able to go.
+And as a bonus, Milan is only a two-hour flight away.

-We chose instead to pay for a private transfer which was around £20 each (between three) for the return journey.
-This seems all well and good, but what we forgot was that the majority European drivers are complete maniacs.
-In the car on the way to our hotel we practically had a prayer circle going in an attempt to boost our chances of surviving the car journey.
+We chose instead to pay for a private transfer which was around £20 each for a return journey.
+This seems all well and good, but what we forgot was that the many European drivers are…slightly less careful than what we were used to.
+In the car on the way to the hotel we practically had a prayer circle going in an attempt to boost our chances of surviving the car journey.
 Being that neither one of us were particularly good at small talk, the journey from the airport to our hotel soon became a haven for fear of dying, awkward silence, and trying not to look at one another for fear of bursting into fits of nervous laughter in front of an Italian stranger.

-We stayed at UNA Hotel Scandinavia, which is located in the north west of the city.
-(Linate airport is on the south east – makes complete sense).
-Check-in was not until 3pm, but when we arrived at around 10.30am they told us our room was ready which was a very welcome surprive.
-First impression of the hotel was clean, modern, friendly staff, and some wonderful luxurious touches to the decor.
+We stayed at UNA Hotel Scandinavia, which is located in the north-west of the city.
+(Linate airport is on the south-east – makes complete sense).
+Check-in was not until 3 pm, but when we arrived at around 10.30 am they told us our room was ready which was a very welcome surprise.
+Our first impression of the hotel was that it was clean, modern, friendly staff, and some wonderful luxurious touches to the decor.

 Once you know which stop is closest to your hotel, it’s very easy to navigate your way around Milan.
 We wanted to see the Duomo first which is conveniently labelled ‘Duomo’ on the M1 line.

 Once we got there, the Duomo hit me in the face so hard it made my head spin.
-It’s huge!
+It’s MASSIVE.
 The pictures really don’t do any justice to just how big it actually is.
-What an incredible piece of architecture!
-One of the things I will forever wish I’d done is not only gone inside.
-You can actually walk (or take the lift!) up to the roof to look over the city.
-This would be especially beautiful at sunset.
+I will spend my life wishing we’d gone inside this amazing piece of architecture.
+You can actually walk (or take the lift!) up to the roof to look over the city, which would be especially beautiful at sunset.

 There are tons of restaurants to choose from for all tastes and budgets, each serving the amazing local Italian cuisine.
 When we were there, there was a street musician playing the electric guitar which really gave an urban, bohemian vibe to the whole place.
-On the last Sunday of every month it is the home to Navigli Flea Market where local vendors sell vintage jewellery, handbags, clothes, and other items.
+On the last Sunday of every month, it’s the home to the Navigli Flea Market where local vendors sell vintage jewellery, handbags, clothes, and other items.
 If you like the Navigli district then I would highly recommend going to Venice.
-I’d advise you to go to Navigli on a Friday or Saturday night, as I’ve heard that there aren’t many places open during the week.
+I’d advise you to go to Navigli on a Friday or Saturday night, as I’ve heard that there aren’t many places open there during the week.

 I really wish we’d had time to actually go inside the castle, as it looks stunning.
-We only made it as far as the fountain by the entrance, but we were more than happy there!
-After walking for what feels like miles around Milan’s shops in the June heat, you’ve no idea how good it was to stumble upon a place to chill out and just to sit down.
+We only made it as far as the fountain by the entrance, but we were more than happy there after walking for what feels like miles around Milan’s shops in the June heat.
+You’ve no idea how good it was to stumble upon a place to chill out and just to sit down.
 We were hot, hungry, and our feet hurt.
-So imagine our delight when we found the Sforzesco Castle fountain!
-Snd not only that, there were stalls nearby which sold Gelato and cold drinks.
+There also were stalls nearby which sold Gelato and cold drinks.
 Winner.
 We ended up coming back here for a little break on two out of the three days we were there.

 Since we booked Milan we had planned to visit Lake Como on the last day of our trip.
-Our the hotel staff were so helpful in showing us how to get there because we actually hadn’t a clue.
 We headed for the Domodossola metro station, which was only one stop away from the station nearest our hotel.
 From there we bought a ticket to the town of Como on the south coast of the lake.
 A single ticket costs €4.50, it takes about 1 hour and the station at Como is right next to the lake.
-I couldn’t believe how easy it was.
+I couldn’t believe how easy and cheap it was.

 Lake Como Boat trip

-Once we were nearly on the boat, we were told that it was actually a private boat party for the class of 1969 from some sort of school or college.
+Once we were nearly on the boat, it became clear that it was actually a private boat party for the class of 1969 from some sort of school or college.
 We figured that as we weren’t actually alive then, this probably wasn’t our boat.
-We endured the walk of shame back along the platform, and waited for the boat which actually was ours.
-(Luckily, from doing this, we ended up at the front of the queue, and had our pick of seats from our actual boat).
+We endured the walk of shame back along the platform and waited for the boat which actually was ours.
+(Luckily, from doing this, we ended up at the front of the queue, and had our pick of seats on our actual boat).

 We even had the pleasure of flying over Lake Como on the flight back.